Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and $^{236}$U in the neutron energy range of 0.3-500 MeV: Experiment

-The signals from cathodes C1 (of the MWPC1) and C2 (of the MWPC2) give time marks of the passage of fission fragments through them.
-The signals from the anodes D1\underline{\phantom{0}}X, D1\underline{\phantom{0}}Y (of the MWPC1) and from the anodes D2\underline{\phantom{0}}X, D2\underline{\phantom{0}}Y (of the MWPC2) are used to determine the coordinates of the detected particle (x1, y1) and (x2, y2), respectively.
+The signals from cathodes C1 (of the \mbox{MWPC1}) and C2 (of the \mbox{MWPC2}) give time marks of the passage of fission fragments through them.
+The signals from the anodes D1\underline{\phantom{0}}X, D1\underline{\phantom{0}}Y (of the \mbox{MWPC1}) and from the anodes D2\underline{\phantom{0}}X, D2\underline{\phantom{0}}Y (of the \mbox{MWPC2}) are used to determine the coordinates of the detected particle (x1, y1) and (x2, y2), respectively.
 Each anode consists of 140 wires connected in pairs with 70 taps of the corresponding delay lines (impedance 50 ohms, delay 2 ns per tap).
 One end of each delay line is grounded, and the time signals taken from the other end of the delay line carry information about the corresponding coordinate.
 The coordinates depend linearly on the time difference between the signals from the cathodes and the corresponding anodes.

-As can be seen from Fig.~\ref{f06}, where, for example, the time distributions of signals from $^{235}$U fission fragments from the anodes D2\underline{\phantom{0}}X, D2\underline{\phantom{0}}Y of the MWPC2 are presented, it is easy to identify peaks corresponding to events registered by each of the 70 pairs of wires (step 2 mm).
+As can be seen from Fig.~\ref{f06}, where, for example, the time distributions of signals from $^{235}$U fission fragments from the anodes D2\underline{\phantom{0}}X, D2\underline{\phantom{0}}Y of the \mbox{MWPC2} are presented, it is easy to identify peaks corresponding to events registered by each of the 70 pairs of wires (step 2 mm).
+From these distributions, the spatial resolution in x and y coordinates was found to be 2 mm.
+The effect of the obtained resolution on the measured angular distributions of fission fragments and on the anisotropy of these distributions was taken into account by the Monte Carlo method (see Secs.~\ref{s03-1},~\ref{s03-3}).

-The cosine of the angle $\theta$ between the fission axis and the normal to the MWPC plane was calculated using the following expression:
+The cosine of the angle $\theta$ between the fission axis and the normal to the \mbox{MWPCs} plane was calculated using the following expression:

 where $d$ is the distance between cathodes C1 and C2.